 About Total Joint Center

 The Washington Regional Total Joint Center offers both conventional and robotic-assisted elective hip and knee replacement surgery.
-The Total Joint Center performs hundreds of hip and knee replacement surgeries each year and has been recognized by U.S. News & World Report for four years in a row as a "High Performing" hospital for hip and knee replacement.
+The Total Joint Center performs hundreds of hip and knee replacement surgeries each year and has been recognized by U.S. News & World Report for multiple years as a "High Performing" hospital for hip and knee replacement.

 This dedicated unit offers detailed patient education and a specialized team of surgeons and staff, all focused exclusively on helping joint replacement patients maintain their functional independence and improve their quality of life.
 Patient education and support begins as soon as joint surgery is scheduled and continues through the entire procedure and recovery.